 Portugal played their first international match in 1921 and they contested friendlies for much of their early existence, before taking part in their first major international tournament - the 1928 Olympics.

 Portugal were not invited to the first FIFA World Cup in 1930 due to the early format of the tournament, and thereafter failed in multiple qualification attempts before the Second World War halted World Cups for 12 years.
 In 1950, they were invited to replace Spain, who had withdrawn from participating in the tournament, but declined the invitation.

-The 1950s saw continuing failed attempts for Portugal to qualify for the World Cup as major international football eluded the Selecao.
+The 1950s saw continuing failed attempts for Portugal to qualify for the World Cup as major international soccereluded the Selecao.
 A comprehensive 9-1 defeat to Austria ended their qualification for the 1954 World Cup, while they could not finish top of their qualifying group in 1958 - but better times were soon around the corner.